Random field: Applications

 In neuroscience, particularly in task-related functional brain imaging studies using PET or fMRI, statistical analysis of random fields are one common alternative to correction for multiple comparisons to find regions with truly significant activation.
+More generally, random fields can be used to correct for the look-elsewhere effect in statistical testing, where the domain is the parameter space being searched.